Nukesor/bois/docs/Design.md

 Keeping this order is important, as configuration files may depend on directories being created during package installation.
 Services may depend on configuration files.

+### Diffing during deployment

+There're different scenarios that need different diffs and handling.
+Let's start with the most simple one, a clean deployment.

+#### First run

+1. The configuration is read.
+1. The "should-be" state is compared with the current state of the system.
+1. A changeset is created that transforms the current state into the desired state.
+1. Save the current "should-be" state in serialized form to disk.

+This is rather straight forward.

+#### Successive runs

+It now starts to become a bit more tricky, as we also need to do **cleanup** and we want to detect any untracked changes by the user or programs on the system.

+1. Read the configuration and determine the "should-be" state.
+1. Compare the **previous** "should-be" state with the current system state.
+   This shows us any changes that were made to the system since the last deployment.
+   We want to inform the user about these changes and give them a chance to incorporate them before they're overwritten by the next deployment.
+1. Compare the **previous** "should-be" state with the **current** "should-be" state.
+   This allows us to see whether there're any:
+   - Files, directories that need removal
+   - Services that need to be stopped
+   - Packages to be uninstalled.
+   This will result in a "cleanup" changeset that will be executed before the new deployment runs.
+1. At this point, we're done with the complex logic and we continue as if we do a first-time deployment.
+1. The "should-be" state is compared with the current state of the system.
+1. A changeset is created that transforms the current state into the desired state.
+1. Save the current "should-be" state in serialized form to disk.